mccrudd3n/mywebsite/content/certifications/_index.md

 Each certification I’ve earned isn’t a trophy, but a checkpoint on a self-driven journey; signposts along a road powered by curiosity.
 They don’t define the destination; they illuminate the path.

 My studies—spanning Science and Engineering, Project Management, Business, and beyond—may seem scattered across disciplines.
 But look closer, and you’ll find a single thread running through them all: a restless curiosity that connects and strengthens every skill, proving that with purpose and persistence, even the most diverse fields can move in harmony.

+I am greatly thankful to have the ability to subscribe to [coursera]('https://www.coursera.org/user/6d45c981787f06a66f195eec4c15b8d6') and regularly study my passion!